DevFelipeRT/quotation-system/src/Shared/Container/README.md

 ## Integration with the Discovery Module

-The Container module is designed to operate in harmony with the Discovery module, enabling fully automated, scalable, and modular dependency registration.
-This approach unlocks advanced use cases—such as zero-boilerplate provider management, plug-and-play extensions, cross-module resolution, and dynamic service wiring—while preserving the core principles of SOLID, Clean Architecture, and DDD.
+The Container module is fully compatible with the Discovery module, enabling powerful patterns for automatic provider registration, dynamic wiring, and scalable modularization.
+When combined, they eliminate manual configuration of service providers and accelerate onboarding of new modules or extensions.

+### Why Integrate the Container and Discovery?

+* **Zero Manual Registration:** All compliant providers or services are discovered and registered automatically at bootstrap.
+* **Plug-and-Play Extension:** Add a new provider or handler class in the codebase and it will be auto-registered if it implements the correct contract/interface.
+* **Runtime Modularity:** Dynamically load, register, and wire new features or plugins without changing configuration files.
+* **Separation of Responsibilities:** Discovery scans and filters the codebase, the Container manages instantiation and lifecycle.
+* **Testability:** Contract-driven registration supports mocks and isolated testing out of the box.

 ---

-### Why Integrate Container and Discovery?

-* **Zero Boilerplate:** Eliminate manual provider/service registration by leveraging Discovery to identify and wire all eligible components.
-* **Plug-and-Play Modules:** Drop in any module/provider compliant with system contracts and it is auto-registered at bootstrap.
-* **Full Modularity:** Support for extensions, plugins, and cross-domain integration without altering core configuration files.
-* **Scalable Growth:** Dynamically register services, handlers, listeners, or features as the codebase evolves—no refactor required.
-* **Auditability:** All auto-registered services are discoverable, inspectable, and maintain strong type safety.

----

-### Provider Auto-Discovery and Auto-Registration
+### Service Provider Auto-Registration

-A best practice is to use the DiscoveryKernel to locate all provider classes implementing `ContainerProviderInterface` within target namespaces, then register each one automatically:
+A standard integration pattern is to use the `DiscoveryKernel` to discover all service providers implementing `ContainerProviderInterface` and automatically register them in the Container.

+**Example: Service Provider Auto-Registration**

 ```php
 use App\Shared\Container\Container;